marle3003/shiftscreen/README.md

 ## Using configuration file
 You can use a configuration file.
 An example file with default values is [here](appsettings.json).
 Place this in the same folder as shiftscreen.exe.
 The point x=0 and y=0 is at the top left of the main monitor.

+## FanzyZones
+Shiftscreen works great with [FanzyZones](https://docs.microsoft.com/en-us/windows/powertoys/fancyzones) from Microsoft.
+Align the capture zone with a FanzyZone to improve the speed of sharing your stuff.